cknzraposo/cknzraposo/README.md

-# Welcome to CK-NZ
+# Hello friends!

-This is My personal repository.
-As a technology enthusiast based in New Zealand, I'm passionate about creating efficient and innovative solutions.
+This is My personal repository for various projects.

 ## About Me